 Driven by their experiences and the defendants’ alleged actions, the plaintiffs sought legal action.
 They filed a lawsuit alleging negligence, misinformation, and failing to warn users adequately.
 They claimed that the defendants had prioritized their profits over the safety and well-being of the users, leading to irreversible health consequences.

 The underlying facts of this lawsuit serve as a grim reminder of the potential consequences when safety and transparency are not prioritized in product development and distribution.
-Through their legal battle, the plaintiffs aim to hold the defendants accountable for their actions and seek justice for the harm they had suffered.
+Through their legal battle, the plaintiffs aim to hold the defendants accountable for their actions and seek justice for the harm they have suffered.

 Key Allegations in Every Paraquat Lawsuit